Kent county cricket teams: 19th century

 In the 1822 MCC v Kent match at Lord's, John Willes of Kent opened the bowling and was no-balled for using a roundarm action, a style he had attempted to introduce since 1807.
 Willes promptly withdrew from the match and refused to play again in any important fixture.
 His action proved the catalyst for the so-called "roundarm revolution".

 By the 1830s Kent sides began to dominate English cricket, winning 98 matches during the period and being declared the leading county side for six seasons out of the seven between 1837 and 1843.
 During this period the formation of county sides was initially focused on Town Malling Cricket Club, backed by lawyers Thomas Selby and Silas Norton alongside William Harris, 2nd Baron Harris.
 Selby and Norton recruited "the best batsman in England", Fuller Pilch of Norfolk, to play at Town Malling, maintain the cricket ground and run the connected public house.
 Alongside other players such as Alfred Mynn, Nicholas Felix, Ned Wenman and William Hillyer, Kent teams selected by Selby played eleven matches at Town Malling between 1836 and 1841.
 The expense of running county games meant that Town Malling proved too small to support a county club, despite the large attendances that games attracted, and in 1842 Pilch moved to the Beverley club at Canterbury.

 Kent struggled against the prominence of Sussex in the early roundarm years but then enjoyed a glorious period in the middle of the century.
 Rowland Bowen has recorded that a Maidstone newspaper in 1837 described a match between Kent and Nottinghamshire as for the County Championship.
-This is the earliest known use of the term although the concept of a "Champion County" was much older.
 Kent was duly proclaimed Champion County in 1837 and through most of the 1840s.
-Mainstays of the Kent team in those years included Alfred Mynn, Fuller Pilch, Nicholas Wanostrocht aka "Felix", Ned Wenman and William Hillyer.

 On 6 August 1842, formation of the original Kent County Cricket Club took place in Canterbury.
 The new club played its initial first-class match against England on the White Hart Field in Bromley on 25–27 August 1842.
 On 1 March 1859, a second county club was established in Maidstone to support the Canterbury club.
 The two were amalgamated in 1870 to form the present county club.